 Maine Property Tax Rates

-The tax rates that appear on tax bills in Maine are generally denominated in mill rates.
-A mill rate is the tax per thousand dollars in assessed value.
+The rates that appear on tax bills in Maine are generally denominated in millage rates.
+A mill is the tax per thousand dollars in assessed value.
 For example, a home with an assessed value of $150,000 and a mill rate of 20 ($20 of tax per $1,000 of assessed value) would pay $3,000 in annual property taxes.

 Because assessment levels vary between municipalities in Maine, mill rates in one area cannot be directly compared to mill rates in another.
 For that reason, it is useful to look at average effective rates.
 An effective rate is the annual property tax payment as a percentage of the total home value.
 The table below shows average effective property tax rates for every county in Maine, along with median home values and median annual tax payments.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 The most populous county in Maine, Cumberland County also has among the highest property tax rates.
 The county’s average effective rate is 1.39%.
 The median property tax payment residents make in Cumberland County annually is a high $3,745.
 That's almost $1,200 higher than the national median.

-In Portland, the largest city in the county as well as the state, the 2015 tax rate is 20 mills.
-Since Portland assesses property at 100% of market value that implies an effective rate of 2% for real estate owners in the city.
-However, property tax exemptions like the homestead exemption may reduce taxes owed.
-The homestead exemption reduces taxable value by $10,000 for permanent residences living in their own home.
+In Portland, the largest city in the county as well as the state, the 2020 tax rate is 23.31 mills.
+Since Portland assesses property at 100% of market value, that implies a tax rate of about 2.33% for real estate owners in the city.

-The typical homeowner in York County pays $2,665 annually in property taxes, about $500 more than the national average.
-Rates vary greatly between municipalities.
-In Ogunquit the total rate in 2013 was 0.756%, lowest in the county.
-In Sanford the rate was 2.098%, the highest rate in the county.
+The typical homeowner in York County pays $3,070 annually in property taxes, which is well above the U.S. median.
+Rates vary greatly between municipalities, as the total rate in Ogunquit is about 0.8% and the rate in Sanford is closer to 2%.

-Penobscot County is in central Maine and contains the state’s third largest city, Bangor.
-Property tax rates in the county are very close to the state averages.
-The county’s average effective property tax rate is 1.24%, which ranks as the sixth highest of Maine’s 16 counties.
+Penobscot County is in central Maine and contains the state’s third-largest city, Bangor.
+Property tax rates in the county are reasonably close to the state average, as the average effective rate here is 1.45%.

-Oxford County is located in western Maine along the Vermont border.
-The county’s average effective property tax rate of 1.13% ranks as the 5th lowest out of Maine’s 16 counties.
-At that rate, a homeowner whose home is worth $150,000 would pay $1,695 annually in property taxes.
+Oxford County is located in western Maine along the New Hampshire border.
+The county’s average effective property tax rate is 1.33%.
+At that rate, a homeowner whose home is worth $150,000 would pay $1,995 annually in property taxes.

 Maine residents seeking low property tax rates might want to consider Hancock County.
-The county’s average effective property tax rate of 0.90% is the lowest in the state and well below the state average of 1.23%.
-Hancock County also has the longest coastline of any of Maine’s counties so homeowners seeking beachfront property should find plenty of options.
+The county’s average effective property tax rate of 1.00% is the lowest in the state and well below the state average of 1.30%.
+Hancock County also has the longest coastline of any of Maine’s counties, so homeowners seeking beachfront property should find plenty of options.

-Somerset County stretches from central Maine to the Canada border.
-It is a largely rural county.
-The average effective property tax rate in the county is 1.26%, the fifth highest rate of Maine’s 16 counties.
+Somerset County stretches from central Maine to the Canada border, and it is a largely rural place.
+The average effective property tax rate in the county is 1.30%.

-With a population of around 40,000, Knox County is the 10th most populous county in Maine.
-The typical homeowner in Knox County pays $2,355 annually in property taxes, the 4th highest amount in the state.
-Property tax rates, however, are not especially high.
-The county’s average effective property tax rate is 1.20%, slightly below the state average.
+With a population of almost 40,000, Knox County is one of the smaller counties in Maine.
+The typical homeowner in Knox County pays $2,737 annually in property taxes on a median home value of $206,800.
+The county’s average effective property tax rate is 1.32%, slightly above the state average.